syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/155_opensearch/001_opensearch()-destination-options.md

 |  Type:|      string|
 |  Default:|   |

-*Description:* The username that syslog-ng OSE uses to authenticate on the server where it sends the messages.
+*Description:* The username that {{ site.product.short_name }} uses to authenticate on the server where it sends the messages.

 {% include doc/admin-guide/options/use-system-cert-store.md %}